 Informality is the keynote.
 We place great value on freedom to be oneself-for adults and children alike.
-We offer a relaxed and casual setting geared to the needs and interests of each child and each family who is a part of our school.
-We try to take into consideration individual differences and special abilities as well as family cultures.
+We offer a relaxed and casual setting geared to the needs and interests of each child and each family.
+We strive to do our best to take into consideration individual differences and special abilities as well as family cultures.

-Know that preschool is a good place because you have been there and have seen it firsthand.
+Know that Teddy Bear is a good place because you have been there and have seen it firsthand.
 We thank you for allowing us to join with you in providing for the care, loving and nurturing of your developing child.
 We look forward with eagerness to the school year ahead!